Skip to main content

 Vulnerability Detector Categories

-The pipeline registers 192 Solana-specific detectors organized into security-relevant categories.
+The pipeline registers over 170 Solana-specific detectors organized into security-relevant categories.
 Detectors run in parallel, so total analysis time scales with the slowest individual detector rather than their sum.

 Input Validation